 Rates from the top three lowest cost companies averaged $800, which came out to about 36% cheaper than what the typical company charged for basic liability coverage in the state.
 Below is a table ranking the carrier groups with the best car insurance rates in Alabama to the most expensive.

-Your actual rates are dictated by your record and history as a driver, and we always recommend consumers to compare across at least three insurers to find the best match.
+Your actual rates are dictated by your record as a driver, your age and other factors.
+We always recommend consumers to compare across at least three insurers to find the best match.
 Here is a list of nine Alabama auto insurance companies included in our study, as well as the average cost of coverage for a year based on our sample driver profiles.

 The table below lists the companies with the cheapest auto insurance rates in each Alabama city in our study.
 Note that these annual premiums are composite rates based on a typical 30 year old male driver types of driver in the Yellowhammer State.
 Your actual quotes will be different and tailored to your individual circumstances.
 This merely shows who tends to offer the best rates, and in which cities.

 |City||Company||Annual Rate From Top 3 Insurers|

 Despite having the largest urban population in the state of Alabama, Birmingham has the 10th least expensive rates in the state.
 Car collectors are in great company in Birmingham, with the largest collection in the world of both vintage and modern motorcycles and racecars at the Barber Vintage Motorsports Museum.
 It's currently the only city in the Deep South to host the Honda Indy Grand Prix on the North American circuit.
 Last but not least, Birmingham is home base for the Porsche Sport Driving School as well.
 Residents here pay on average $1,226 to insure their cars each year.

 Drivers looking for the cheap auto insurance in Birmingham should include Progressive, Infinity, and National General when shopping for cheap quotes.
 Our analysis shows that these three companies had the cheapest auto insurance rates, averaging about $762 for our sample driver, which is 61% lower than what the average company in Birmingham was quoting.